Mark your calendars for Sunday, March 6 for the 2022 Pittsburgh Double Bass Symposium!

-Free and Open To the Public – March 16, 2019
+Free and Open To The Public

 The iDouble Bass app, designed by CMU Double Bass Professor, Micah Howard, for iOS is here!
 Get easy access to all the videos, images, and instructional text found on www.idoublebass.com plus content exclusive to the app.
 You can view, print, and share PDFs of Micah’s two new scale books for the beginner to advanced player, as well as a PDF with fingerings in the lower positions, and the iDouble Bass Handbook.
 All of these PDFs are available in the iDouble Bass app for a one-time introductory in-app purchase of only $0.99.
 Follow this link to download the app for free now!